Berkeley Mafia: Accomplishments and controversies

 Suharto would turn to the Berkeley Mafia again in the mid-1980s, when the price of oil began to drop and with it Indonesia's economic growth.
 The Berkeley Mafia presided over the liberalization, deregulation, and the renewed growth of the Indonesian economy.
 Once again, the Indonesian economy began to grow, and once again, the Berkeley Mafia encountered political opposition.
 This time, their opponents were Sudharmono and Ginandjar Kartasasmita, who advocated economic nationalism, as well as BJ Habibie, who wanted a technology-centered economic development.
 As on the previous occasion, Suharto sided with the economic nationalists, and the Berkeley Mafia's power weakened.

 During Indonesia's economic collapse from the 1997 Asian financial crisis, people blamed the Berkeley Mafia and considered it to be part of the New Order regime.
 During the Reform era, only Widjojo was retained in the government.

 Post-Suharto era

 Out of the Berkeley Mafia group, only Widjojo Nitisastro and Emil Salim continued to have significant influence within government during the post-Suharto Reform era.
-Widjojo Nitisastro became an economic advisor to presidents B. J. Habibie, Wahid (Gus Dur), and Megawati.
+Widjojo Nitisastro became an economic advisor to presidents B. J. Habibie.
+B.J.
+Habibie embraced beside this economic nationalist policies, which B.J.
+Habibie called "Pancasila-based Market economy".
+Wahid (Gus Dur), and Megawati.
 Emil Salim later served as the leader of the Presidential Advisory Council during Susilo Bambang Yudhoyono's administration and also continued to be active on environmental issues, both in Indonesia and in international circles.
 Mohammad Sadli remained well-known as a senior economic commentator until his death in 2008.

+As of today, Emil Salim and Dorodjatun Kuntjoro-Jakti are two surviving member of the Berkeley Mafia.